 Lifestyle and home remedies

-- Visit your doctor.
-Your cardiologist will likely recommend that you have regular follow-up appointments with him or her.
-Let your doctor know if you have symptoms of long QT syndrome or any changes in your condition.
-Your doctor may make changes to your treatment plan or suggest additional treatments for you.
+- Get regular checkups.
+During your appointment, let your doctor know if you have any changes in your symptoms or condition.
+Your doctor may update your treatment plan or suggest additional treatments for you.

 Coping and support

 Worrying about possible dangerous heart rhythms associated with long QT syndrome can cause stress for you and your loved ones.
 Take steps to help your loved ones better understand how to support you and care for you in an emergency.

 - Tell other people.
 Make family, friends, teachers, neighbors and anyone else who has regular contact with you aware of your heart condition and your symptoms.
 Wear a medical alert identification to notify others of your condition.

 - Have an emergency plan.
 Family members may want to learn cardiopulmonary resuscitation so they can provide immediate resuscitation if you ever need it.
 In some situations, it might be appropriate to have or be able to rapidly access an automatic external defibrillator.